International Pain & Spine Intervention Society (IPSIS)

 4.4.12 providing general administrative and performance functions and activities.

-4.5.2 exhibitors, on a limited (email address only) single-use basis, only after review by the SIS staff for appropriateness; and
+4.5.2 exhibitors, on a limited (email address only) single-use basis, only after review by the IPSIS staff for appropriateness; and

 4.5.3 other recipients where we are authorized or required by law to do so.

-4.6 Where SIS Transfers and/or Stores Your Personal Information
+4.6 Where IPSIS Transfers and/or Stores Your Personal Information

-4.7 How SIS Keeps Your Personal Information Secure
+4.7 How IPSIS Keeps Your Personal Information Secure

 4.8 How You Can Access Your Personal Information